Octoven-Press/book-glory-of-the-kings-of-ethiopia/Editions/Text-only/202x Kebra Nagast/202x Kebra Nagast.md

 Now first published with 31 illustrations from Ethiopic MSS. in the British Museum by the [Medici Society, Limited](https://www.medici.co.uk/), London, Liverpool, and Boston, Mass., MCMXXII.

+## Preface to the 202x edition ##

+### Why a new version? ###
+A number of freely available copies of this manuscript exist online (and served as this editor’s initial exposure), as well as a series of editions in print form, so it’s reasonable to ask why a new edition is needed.

+### Why a new version based off Budge’s known faulty translation? ###

+### Why a version from a white American who has no known connections to Ethiopia? ###

 ## Preface to the 1922 edition ##

 This volume contains a complete English translation of the famous Ethiopian work, The “Kebra Nagast,” *i.e.* the “Glory of the Kings [of Ethiopia].”
 This work has been held in peculiar honour in Abyssinia for several centuries, and throughout that country it has been, and still is, venerated by the people as containing the final proof of their descent from the Hebrew Patriarchs, and of the kinship of their kings of the Solomonic line with Christ, the Son of God.
 The importance of the book, both for the kings and the people of Abyssinia, is clearly shown by the letter that King John of Ethiopia wrote to the late Lord Granville in August, 1872.
 The king says: “There is a book called ‘Kivera Negust’ which contains the Law of the whole of Ethiopia, and the names of the Shûms [*i.e.* Chiefs], and Churches, and Provinces are in this book.
 I pray you find out who has got this book, and send it to me, for in my country my people will not obey my orders without it.”
 (See *infra*, p. xxvii.)
 The first summary of the contents of the Kebra Nagast was published by Bruce as far back as 1813, but little interest was roused by his somewhat bald précis.
 And, in spite of the labours of Prætorius, Bezold, and Hugues le Roux, the contents of the work are still practically unknown to the general reader in England.
 It is hoped that the translation given in the following pages will be of use to those who have not the time or opportunity for perusing the Ethiopic original.